YinHK-gameDev/unity-learn/camera & render pipelines/Render pipelines/README.md

 ## Render pipelines
-A render pipeline performs a series of operations that **take the contents of a Scene , and displays them on a screen**.
+A render pipeline performs a series of **operations** that **take the contents of a Scene , and displays them on a screen**.

+These operations are:

+- Culling
+- Rendering
+- Post-processing

 In Unity, you can choose between different render pipelines.
 Unity provides three prebuilt render pipelines with different capabilities and performance characteristics, or you can create your own.